antonbabenko/pre-commit-terraform/README.md

 ### tfupdate

-1. Out of the box `tfupdate` will pin the terraform version:
+1. Out of the box `tfupdate` will pin the OpenTofu version:

     ```yaml
     - id: tfupdate
-      name: Autoupdate Terraform versions
+      name: Autoupdate OpenTofu versions
     ```

 2. If you'd like to pin providers, etc., use custom arguments, i.e `provider=PROVIDER_NAME`: